renatoGarcia/gdb-imshow/README.txt

 USAGE

  Usage is extremely simple, once you have sourced the file.
-If the variable you want to inspect (i.e., show) is a cv::Mat with name 'image', all you need to do is
+If the variable you want to inspect (i.e., show) is a cv::Mat or an IplImage with name 'image', all you need to do is

  > cv_imshow image

  from within your gdb session.

-FEEDBACK

- If you have any comments and/or suggestions, please send an email to stefpell@ee.ethz.ch